-Harvard Law School recently changed its shield, which was modeled on the family.
+Harvard Law School recently changed its shield, which was modeled on the family crest of a slaveholder.

-Last year, Amherst College gave its unofficial mascot, “Lord Jeff,”.
+Last year, Amherst College gave its unofficial mascot, “Lord Jeff,” the boot.

 The mascot was a caricature of Lord Jeffrey Amherst, a British colonial general who supported giving smallpox-infested blankets to Native Americans.

 As the debate at Holy Cross shows, changing a mascot is a challenge to tradition.

 “It gives alumni and fans something to rally around and a character,” said Holy Cross spokesman Dan Kim, who believes a mascot is just one way to signal to the public the character of a place.
 “Whether it’s a historic building or a location or a famous alum, there are all kinds of special indicators that tell the world what the college is all about.”

 At Holy Cross, sports teams and many alumni refer to themselves as Crusaders and the student newspaper is called The Crusader.

 Holy Cross economics professor Victor Matheson said the mascot is offensive to prospective students and faculty because it invokes images of genocide, but above all he thinks it’s just a terrible sports mascot.

 “The Catholics went roughly 4 and 12 in the Crusades,” Matheson said.
 “So we basically have a mascot where the Catholics got our butts kicked on a regular basis.”

 Many students and alumni see the Crusader moniker as a crusader for social justice.
 But senior Fred Boehrer said the holy warrior image doesn’t fit the school’s values.